aamodpant15/make-family-tree/README.md

 1. Searching for members by Name
 2. Getting relative's information (mother, father, children, spouse)

+**IMPORTANT**:
-**IMPORTANT NOTE**: The file requires a connected tree without any disconnected elements.
+1. The file requires a connected tree without any disconnected elements.
 If a disconnected tree is present, multiple `.png` files will be created for each connected tree.

+2. This does not supported cyclic connections.
+This only happens when siblings have children, or a person is a child of themselves.
+[Adrien Verge](https://github.com/adrienverge) kindly let'\s us know that something is, `Seriously wrong`.
+This can happen due to a mistake during data input.
+Therefore, recheck the excel sheet if this error is shown.

 ### How does it work?